 CHW is a nonprofit affordable housing developer founded in 1988.
-It currently oversees more than 4,000 units of affordable housing across nearly 50 developments.
+It currently oversees more than 4,000 units of affordable housing across 51 developments.
 The organization is currently leasing up its most recently completed project, Kimball Highland Apartments in National City.
 The organization has the experience, personnel, and financial strength to ensure the long-term stability of its projects.
+CHW's business model is to remain long-term owners of its developments, ensuring responsible long-term stewardship of its properties.